averyhiebert/magicavoxel-improved-obj/README.md

 A script that improves `.obj` and `.mtl` files exported from MagicaVoxel.

 Specifically, it does the following:

  - makes each colour a separate material
  - creates new UV values (based on global coordinates) that make it easier to apply textures in a game engine, modeling software, etc.

-## More Details

 This works best if you use relatively few colours, with each colour representing a different texture that you plan to apply later in